4 Science-Backed Tips to Better Manage Genital Herpes Outbreaks

 “Stress increases your levels of [the stress hormone] cortisol, which increases inflammation and requires your body to work to decrease that inflammation,” she explains.
 “Viruses are impacted by how well the immune system is able to suppress them, so when your immune system is focusing on decreasing your inflammation rather than suppressing the virus, it allows the virus to become more present.”
 Her advice: Incorporate de-stressing techniques into your daily life.
 Yoga, meditation, breathwork, and spending time in nature are all great options.

 - Try FemiClear®, a new OTC symptom-relief ointment for genital herpes.
-As of September, 2020 FemiClear is available in the personal intimacy aisle in CVS stores across the country, but can also be ordered online at CVS.com, Target.com, and Amazon.com).
-Used in addition to your existing prescription antiviral medication, FemiClear has been shown to kill 99.9 percent of the herpes simplex I and II viruses in in vitro lab testing.
-And it’s also been shown to reduce the itching, burning, and pain of outbreaks in more than 90 percent of women who tried it.
+As of September, 2020 FemiClear is available in the personal intimacy aisle in Walgreens and Rite Aid stores across the country, but can also be ordered online at FemiClear.com and Amazon.com.
+Used in addition to your existing prescription antiviral medication, FemiClear has been shown to kill 99.9% of the herpes simplex I and II viruses* in vitro lab testing.
+And it’s also been shown to reduce the itching, burning, and pain of outbreaks in more than 90 percent of users* who tried it.
 Made from all-natural and organic ingredients, it’s also a great option for those looking to avoid toxic chemicals.
 In fact, the all-natural ingredients play a key role in its overall effectiveness.

-FemiClear uses a proprietary process to oxygenate olive oil and then adds lemongrass, ultimately creating high antiviral properties.
+FemiClear uses a patented formula that creates a product with high antiviral properties.
 “These properties can somewhat decrease and halt the replication of the virus,” Dr. Shepherd explains.
 “And if you can decrease the virulence of the actual virus, then your symptoms will be less.”
 Simply put, FemiClear can help you manage outbreak symptoms so you can go back to being you.

-- Remember that herpes outbreaks get less severe over time.
-This is more of a mental strategy than anything else, but you may find it helpful to remind yourself that your condition will get better as life goes on, not worse.
+- This is more of a mental strategy than anything else, but you may find it helpful to remind yourself that your condition will get better as life goes on, not worse.
 Like many viruses, the initial outbreak is often the most severe — but through the years, outbreaks may become much milder.
 “This is because viruses are virulent when they’re first contracted, but over time, your immune system knows how to suppress it better,” Dr. Shepherd explains.
 “It’s like, ‘Okay, we’ve been through this before.
 We know what to do.’”
 While this may not help you feel better physically during an outbreak, it could help your outlook tremendously — which can bring relief in its own way, too.